San Patricio, New Mexico

-San Patricio is a very small community in Lincoln County, in the U.S. state of New Mexico.
-It is located on the Rio Ruidoso and U.S. Highway 70, between the communities of Hondo and Glencoe.
+San Patricio is a small community in Lincoln County, New Mexico, United States.
+It is located along the Rio Ruidoso and U.S. Highway 70, between the communities of Hondo and Glencoe.
 It is just east of the Lincoln National Forest.

 The community is the site of San Patricio Retreat Center, a Benedictine spirituality center recently purchased by the Diocese of Las Cruces, New Mexico.
 The Hurd-LaRinconada Gallery, owned by artist Michael Hurd, is located here.
 The gallery displays original works of art by the Wyeth and Hurd families and there are guest houses on the ranch.

 History

 In the 1850s, Hispanic settlers moved to the area, which caused conflict with the native Apache.
 According to an interview with Frank Coe, these settlers lived in placitas, or "adobe family compounds enclosed for defensive purposes."
 Some still survive in the 21st century.
 Historic documents collected by the New Mexico Department of Transportation note:

 In his book Frontier Fighter, George Coe describes the late 1800s houses in San Patricio as being "built for defense with thick adobe walls and portholes on top."
 Robery Utley's book High Noon in Lincoln describes San Patricio in the 1870s as made up of "some 15 adobe buildings scattered along a single street."

 In the following decades, European-American settlers began to move here as well.
 The town was estimated to have about 40 families in 1867.
 That year the first acequia in the Hondo Valley was dug in San Patricio.

 Around 1870, the town was named Ruidoso after the nearby river.
 Several years later it was renamed after a Catholic church built here: La Iglesia de San Patricio.
 This church, also known as the San Patricio Catholic Church, was the first church in the area.
 It became an important cultural center for the residents.
 Similar churches of this type are found throughout the Hondo Valley.

 San Patricio was the site of a battle in the Lincoln County War.
 It was associated with Billy the Kid, who attended dances in town during the 1870s.
 In 1878, James Dolan and his allies, including the Rio Grande Posse, vandalized the town and stole and killed horses.

 By the 1920s, the population grew to 822.
 Artists Peter Hurd and his wife Henriette Wyeth moved to the area in the 1930s, starting a farm of 40 acres.
 They were the first among numerous artists to live in the area and eventually had a 2200-acre ranch.

 During World War II the population declined.
 Postwar development followed highway construction, and businesses moved to follow the changing path of U.S. Route 70.

 In 1967, St. Jude's Church was built, consolidating the congregations of all nearby Catholic churches in the Hondo Valley.